mitcand/mapgen/README_temporal.md

 # File paths
 result$output_files$dow_vuefast
-# etc.

-# Display a plot
-print(result$plots$tod_vuefast)
 ```

 ### Reading the Plots

 **Day of Week Heatmaps:**
-- Facet labels show full country name and total time (e.g., "Iran (73.1 hrs)")
+- Facet labels show full country name and total time
-- X-axis: Monday through Sunday (in local time)
+- X-axis: Monday through Sunday
 - Each cell shows minutes of dwell time
-- Values printed in cells for easy reading

 **Time of Day Heatmaps:**
 - Facet labels show full country name, total time, and UTC offset
 - X-axis: 00:00 to 24:00 in 30-minute slots
-- Times are LOCAL to each country with DST applied
+- Times are LOCAL to each country

+**Vertical Layout:**
+- Each row has its own time/day axis labels for easy reading
+- Country labels on the left side
+- Useful for tall displays or printing

 ---